All Episodes

 Rush is back on Wednesday.

-Because Chris, you've got something to say about the caller who called a little while ago, John in Chicago.
+I want to quickly go to Chris in Charleston, South Carolina, because Chris, you've got something to say about the caller who called a little while ago, John, in Chicago.

-Welcome to the show, Chris.
+Welcome to the chat, Chris.

 How are you?